|

 Engine Company No. 2 placed in service.

-The company numbers about sixty men. (by August 5, 1869)stan(d)05aug69,
+The company numbered about sixty men. (by August 5, 1869)stan(d)05aug69,

 stan(d)12aug69

-Confectionary store on Fayetteville Street catches fire.
-Smoke is observed in the back part of the building about 6:30 a.m. by two policemen.
-A small fire is discovered and extinguished by citizens.
-(August 22, 1869)sent(d)23aug69
+fire.
+Smoke was observed in the back part of the building about 6:30 a.m. by two policemen.
+A small fire

-Grocery store of Jordan Womble on Hargett Street burns.
-His entire stock is lost, despite the best efforts of all four fire companies.
-The
+Grocery store of Jordan Womble on Hargett Street burned.
+His entire stock

 with their hand engine.
 (November 3, 1869)stan(d)04nov69, sent(d)05nov69

-Joseph D. Backalan is Chief of Department.branson's
+Joseph D. Backalan was Chief of Department.branson's

 ncbd